ryyHardy/text-to-minecraft/README.md

 The bot works by connecting to a LAN world.
 The process to set this up is outlined here:

 1. Have the Text-to-Minecraft desktop app opened.
-2. Have a Minecraft world open (Java version 1.20.4, for now).
+2. Have a Minecraft world open (again, check [mineflayer](https://github.com/PrismarineJS/mineflayer) for supported versions).
 3. Pause Minecraft and click `Open to LAN`.
 In the menu that appears, choose `Gamemode: Creative` and `Allow Cheats: On` (the bot needs cheats to function).
 Take note of the port number for later.
 You can set your own value for it if you want.
 4. In the desktop app, put the port you saved from the previous step in the port field.
 Leave the host field as `localhost`.
 5. Click connect.
 The bot will spawn in your world and say hello!